-Oregon (Metolius) and a young stand in northern California (Blodgett) are shown in Fig. 13.
+There is a growing body of literature that is attempting to understand the impact of stand age on carbon and water fluxes (Amiro et al., 1999; Schulze et al., 1999; Law et al, in review; Paw U et al., in review), as productivity is assumed to diminish with age and disturbance affects the relative ratio between canopy carbon uptake and soil respiration and the ratio between canopy transpiration and soil evaporation.
+An attribute of a global network, such as FLUXNET, is the occurrence of sites with similar species and functionality, but different ages.
+Based on the data surveyed in Table 1d, we can draw the conclusion that the net carbon exchange of old growth conifer forests is not carbon neutral (eg. Paw U et al., in review).
+A direct comparison of flux densities of carbon dioxide and water vapor that were measured over an old age Ponderosa pine stand in Oregon and a young stand in northern California are shown in Figure 13.
 Peak rates of evaporation are almost triple for the young stand, as compared to the old stand.
-Net daytime carbon assimilation fluxes of the young and old stands are out of phase during the summer growing season (seen at 18 months in Fig. 13).
-The old stand is most productive during the spring and autumn periods, while soil water deficits restrict summertime rates of CO2 uptake.
-The young stand experiences greatest rates of uptake during the summer, and peak rates of the young stand can exceed peak rates of the old stand in the summer by 14% (-140 g C m-2 month-1 near month 30 vs -120 near month 18).
-Simulation modeling, which includes the effects of tree age, suggested that the milder winters and ample annual rainfall in the young stand allow it to have a higher leaf area than the old forest, allowing more carbon uptake through the year (Law et al. 2001, manuscript submitted to Global Change Biol.).
+Net daytime carbon assimilation fluxes of the young and old stand are out of phase during the summer growing season.
+The old stand is most productive during the spring and autumn periods, while soil water deficits restrict summer time rates of CO_2 uptake.
+The young stand experiences greatest rates of uptake during the summer and peak rates can exceed peak rates of the old stand by 14% (-140 vs -120 gC m-2 month-1).
+Simulation modeling, which includes the effects of tree age, suggested that the milder winters and ample annual rainfall in the young stand allow it to have a higher leaf area than the old forest, allowing more carbon uptake through the year (Law et al. 2000).
 Site management also has a substantial impact on carbon and water fluxes at the young site.
 The removal of understory shrubs in 1999 reduced both CO_2 uptake and evaporation.